AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring.md

 **Asset management**

 Experience Manager Guides uses Adobe Experience Manager's digital asset management \(DAM\) to manage your DITA files.
 The files that you upload or check into the DAM are stored as digital assets.
 You can manage and edit your assets in Adobe Experience Manager Assets.
-For more information about asset management, see [Manage assets](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/manage/manage-digital-assets.html?lang=en).
+For more information about asset management, view [Manage assets](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/manage/manage-digital-assets.html?lang=en).

 **Link management**